ruffin--/PerlRunner/readme.md

 <pre>0.1.3 -- Added -W option to Execute menu (on by default) to add warnings to output window after standard return is inserted.
          Added scrollbars to editor and results window.
+         Removed cmd.exe window display on `perl` execution (thought it might be useful in error cases, but it's just distracting).
 0.1.2 -- Added -l option to Execute menu (on by default) to add newlines to `print` statements.
          Multiple files can be opened in tabs.
          Icon added.